View Document Text

 authority.

-independently and is not integrated into our advisory business.
-If you engage with Money Milestone,
+S.E.E.D., and it operates independently from our advisory business.
+If you engage with Money

-you will do so under a separate agreement and fee arrangement.
-The program is designed to provide
+Milestone, you will do so under a separate agreement and fee arrangement.
+The program is designed

-general financial education and use of financial software tools.
-While users have access to a dedicated
+to provide general financial education and use of financial software tools.
+While users have access to a

-support line, Money Milestones does not provide investment advice.
-Any coaching is educational and
+dedicated support line, Money Milestones does not provide investment advice.
+Any coaching is

 If a Money Milestones client requires services involving specific investment advice or portfolio